Table of Contents

 22 Tips To Survive The First Year Of Marriage

-“He is a stickler for perfection bordering on OCD while I could leave the bed unmade when I left for work in the morning.
+“He is a stickler for perfection bordering on OCD while I usually leave the bed unmade when I leave for work in the morning.
 I tried to change myself to fit his needs and he tried to become a bit relaxed.
-But it became really trying.
+But it became really tiring.
 He couldn’t tolerate a single soiled dish in the sink.
-While I could dump it and put it all together in the dish washer.
+While I could dump it and put it all together in the dishwasher.
 As human beings both of us are nice but we were incompatible,” said Loisa.

 Is marriage hard for everyone?
 It could prove to be so if you cannot achieve a certain level of understanding.
-Here are tips to survive the first year of your married life.
+To make sure your marital journey doesn’t begin on the wrong note, here are tips to survive the first year of your married life:

 1. Think of marriage as a partnership at a firm